doyousketch2/theTemplate/README.md

 # theTemplate
 Template for Love2D,  to speed up game development

-You'll want to draw your own icon, most likely, included to show conf.lua syntax.
+You'll want to draw your own icon, most likely.
+Included to show conf.lua syntax.

 Includes a bunch'a **3-letter abbreviations.**  See inside for details.